vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 other matches with `:cnext`, `:cprevious` and `:clast`.

 But to get a real overview of your quickfix list, you can't beat opening the quickfix window with `:copen`.
 This is a vim buffer where each line represents a quickfix entry, and you can navigate to one by simply moving the cursor over the associated line and hitting `<CR>` (Enter/Return).
-The other command to open the quickfix window is `:cwindow`, which only opens the quickfix window if the quickfix list contains any records.
+The other command to open the quickfix window is `:cwindow`, which only opens the quickfix window if the quickfix list contains any _valid_ record.
 Use `:cclose` to close the quickfix window, or just `:q` it when the quickfix window is focused.

 Note the common `c` prefix of all of the preceding commands relating to the quickfix list and window.